Facial Plastic & Reconstructive Surgery Providers

 Dr. Wang is past President of the American Academy of Facial Plastic and Reconstructive Surgery.
 This high honor represents recognition by his peers of Dr. Wang's contributions to advancing the specialty of facial plastic and reconstructive surgery for surgeons and patients.

-In his free time Dr. Wang enjoys spending time with his family, traveling, skiing, and chamber music.
+In his free time Dr. Wang enjoys spending time with his family, landscape photography, traveling, skiing, and chamber music.

 Dr. Wang believes "the goal of facial aesthetic surgery is to create a natural and balanced appearance.
 By combining experience, skill and attention to individual needs and concerns, we help our patients achieve the best outcome possible."